GenericMappingTools/remote-datasets/docs/srtm-relief.rst

 **Note**: This dataset is utilized by other relief grids (e.g., earth_relief) when resolutions of 03s or 01s are requested.
 In these cases, the other grid is automatically up-sampled to fill in missing values over the oceans and in high-latitude regions (above 60°).

 We reformat the original data to take up very little space so that downloads from the servers are as fast as possible.
 Elevations are stored as short integers whose smallest data unit is 1 meter and the JPEG2000 compression is lossless, hence the values are identical to those of the original SRTM tiles.
-The data are reported in meters.

 Data References
 ~~~~~~~~~~~~~~~